ejbyne/spaceships-project/README.md

  $ npm install
 ~~~

-Start the node server and visit [http://localhost:3000]:
+Start the node server and visit <a href="http://localhost:3000">http://localhost:3000</a>

 ~~~
  npm start